satwikh-01/Smart-Feedback-portal/DEPLOY_README.md

 ### Step 4: Deploy

-Once the services are configured and the variables are set, Railway will automatically build and deploy your application.
-Any new push to your GitHub repository will trigger a new deployment.
+Once the services are configured with the correct **Root Directory** and the variables are set, Railway will automatically build and deploy your application using the correct Dockerfiles.

-That's it!
-The project is now set up for a simple, automated deployment workflow.
+This is the most direct and reliable way to deploy your monorepo.